 At your follow-up appointment, your surgeon will give advice about when you can resume your usual activities and return to work.
 Your surgeon will also discuss any further treatment that you may need.

-Follow your surgeon's advice about driving but it’s best not to drive for a few weeks.
+Follow your surgeon's advice about driving but don’t drive until you feel in full control of the car, probably a few weeks.
 Also contact your motor insurer so that you’re aware of their recommendations.

 As with every procedure, there are some risks associated with breast removal surgery.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.